top of page

 2. External responsibilities

-As much as possible, all correspondence to our beneficiary children must first be cleared with our communications and social media specialist to prevent unregulated and possibly inappropriate contact between sponsors and sponsored children.
+As much as possible, all correspondence to our beneficiary children must first be cleared with our communications and social media specialists to prevent unregulated and possibly inappropriate contact between sponsors and sponsored children.
 Where relevant, we return correspondence explaining our concerns and actions.

 3. Reporting and responding